Surcharging

 1. Types of Surcharging in Benji Pays

-Benji Pays, a cutting-edge payment processing platform, offers two distinct types of surcharging options: Benji Pays managed surcharging and Gateway managed surcharging.
+Benji Pays, offers two distinct types of surcharging options: Benji Pays managed surcharging and Gateway managed surcharging.

 In this type of surcharging, Benji Pays takes full control of enabling and managing the surcharges.
 The surcharge amount is automatically added to each charge processed through Benji Pays, simplifying the process for merchants and ensuring accurate surcharge calculation.

 Gateway managed surcharging is facilitated by your payment gateway.
-With this approach, Benji Pays sends the charge amount to the gateway, which then determines whether a surcharge should be applied.
-The gateway calculates the surcharge, adds it to the total charge amount, and sends the final amount back to Benji Pays for processing.
-As of now, Elavon Converge is the only gateway that supports this type of surcharging within the Benji Pays platform.
+With this approach, Benji Pays sends the transaction amount to the gateway, and your gateway then determines whether a surcharge should be applied.
+The gateway calculates the surcharge, adds it to the total charge amount, and sends the final amount back to Benji Pays.

 By default, surcharging is activated for all customers within your system.
 However, you have the flexibility to control the surcharging status on a customer and payment profile level.